A phenomenological model of QCD monopole hadron interactions: Introduction

-But, the monopoles playing such important roles have not been observed.
-We do not know how we can observe the monopoles or how the monopoles couple with hadrons.
+The monopoles have recently been discussed\cite{hasegawa} to play another role for chiral symmetry breaking.
+In particular, their association with zero modes of Dirac operators has been examined: Addition of a pair of monopole and anti-monopole to gauge field configuration in Dirac operators increases the number of the zero modes.
+It suggests that the monopoles play a role for the chiral symmetry breaking.
 Recently, their observable effects have been discussed\cite{heavy} in the formation of quark gluon plasma ( QGP ).
+The monopoles are quasi-particles in strong coupled QGP and are discussed to be a dominant component of the plasma.
+Furthermore, it has been discussed that they play a role of the decay of glasma produced just after high energy heavy ion collisions.
+In this way the roles of the monopoles in strong coupled QCD have been increasingly recognized phenomenologically as well as theoretically.

-In the discussion the monopoles arise as quasi-particles only in strongly coupled QGP where they are supposed to be dominant components of the plasma.
-Obviously they are glueballs, which are composites of gluons.
+Obviously they are glueballs, i.e. composites of gluons.
 There would be many types of glueballs.
 The monopoles are ones of such glueballs.
-One of reasons why observational effects of the monopoles have not been discussed in hadronic phenomena is that we have no explicit ideas how they interact with hadrons.
+Until now, there are no phenomenological models of monopole hadron interactions.
+One of the reasons is that we have no explicit ideas how they interact with hadrons.
 We have phenomenological models of hadrons such as sigma models or Nambu-Jona-Lasinio model, which are constructed based on chiral symmetry.
-Because we have no idea about guiding principle for the monopole hadron interactions such as the chiral symmetry, we do not know phenomenological models of the monopoles ( glueballs ) interacting with hadrons.
+Because we have no guiding principle for the construction of the monopole hadron interactions, we do not have phenomenological models of the monopoles ( glueballs ) interacting with hadrons.

+In this paper, we present a phenomenological model of the monopoles coupled with hadrons.
+It is constructed based on the analysis of the monopole quark interactions.
+The interaction is shown to explicitly break the chiral symmetry ( SU$_A(2)\times $U$_A$(1) ) even if the bare quark masses vanish.

+It is well known that we need to impose a boundary condition for the fermions at the location of the monopole in the monopole fermion scattering.
+The boundary condition violates the chiral symmetry.
+In other words, the massless fermions must flip their chiralities when they are scattered by the monopole.
+We may describe such a monopole fermion ( quark ) local interaction by the effective Lagrangian such as $\bar{q}q\, \Phi^{\dagger}\Phi$ ( $q=u, d$ quarks ) using the monopole field $\Phi$.
+The chiral non symmetric interaction is similar to the bare mass terms of the quarks.
+Since the chiral symmetry ( SU$_A(2)\times $U$_A$(1) ) is explicitly broken in the interaction, pions are not Nambu-Goldstone bosons.
+Their masses receive the contributions from the interaction.
+We discuss that the interaction is weak in comparison with strong interactions between quarks and gluons.
+The weakness of the interaction leads to small pion masses.

+Based on the analysis, we propose a phenomenological linear sigma model coupled with the QCD monopoles.
+The monopoles interact only with isoscalar scalar mesons composed of $\bar{q}q$, e.g. sigma meson $\sigma$.
+For instance, the monopole hadron interaction is given by $\sigma\Phi^{\dagger}\Phi$. ( It corresponds to the monopole quark interaction $\bar{q}q\Phi^{\dagger}\Phi$. ) The interaction explicitly breaks the chiral symmetry and leads to the mixing between the monopoles and the isoscalar scalar mesons.
+We show that the mixing is very weak.
+The monopoles couple with other hadrons only through the mixing.
+Thus, their decay widths are small.